The New West Texas

 And that’s the thing about the energy business.
 There are always ideas, projections, and a dream of the future, but sometimes the dreams overshoot.
 The optimism on display in the Permian is being tempered by reports of a growing labor shortage, a lack of pipeline infrastructure to move the growing supplies of oil and gas, and concerns about the industry’s environmental impact.

-New Demand, Same Old Story: West Texans And Their Water
+New Demand, Same Old Story: West Texas And Water

 By Sally Beauvais